 SiteGround vs. Bluehost: Which is Best in 2022?

-Do you want to skip over the details and get right to point?
+Do you want to skip over the details and get right to the point?

 Overall, when looking at SiteGround vs. Bluehost, and after considering all the features, I choose SiteGround.
 I’ve found that it has superior speed and uptime, along with more features.
 Plus, SiteGround’s customer support was more helpful and easier to reach.

 SiteGround’s introductory monthly price is discounted at $3.99 a month.

 The following summary table allows you to easily compare the major differences between the two hosting providers.
 Let’s check it out:

 |Ease of Use